sramayanam/MLDesignerLabDocumentation/DocumentationMLLab/mllab.md

 We use the data from the previous exercise. we created a ready made dataset in the Azure ML Workspace named *taxidata* to save some time for you.
 Let's use this to start Modeling.

+## Login to ML Workspace

+- Login to ml.azure.com.
+Choose your subscription and ML Workspace

 ## Create a Training Pipeline

 - Login to the ML Workspace on the left pane click designer as shown below by clicking "Designer Icon" followed by "New pipeline"